sujith-eag/Learning_Journey/JavaScript/5_Array/02_Accessing_Writing_Array_Elements.md

-You access an element of an array using the `[]` operator.
+Elements of an array can be accessed using the `[]` operator.

-Array elements can be accessed using their index values.
-Arrays are **zero-indexed**.
-You can also use arithmetic expressions as indices.
+Array elements are accessed using their **index values**.
+Arrays in JavaScript are **zero-indexed**, meaning the first element has an index of `0`.
+You can also use arithmetic expressions or arbitrary expression that results in a non-negative integer value can be used inside the brackets as indices.

-An arbitrary expression that has a non- negative integer value should be inside the brackets.
-You can use this syntax to both read and write the value of an element of an array.
+This applies to both reading and writing of elements of an array by assigning values to specific indices in an array.:

 ```js
 const cars = ["Volvo", "BMW", "Tata"];